Stuycs-K/final-project-10-lin-eric-xue-richie/WORKLOG.md

 ### 5/29/24
 Wrote subbytes today, a substitution function that uses the S-box to replace each byte in the state with a new byte.

+### 5/30/24
+Wrote shiftrows today, a function that shifts the rows of the state by a certain offset.
+Only works for 4x4 matrices, so we will have to have make sure the input is a multiple of 128 bits.

 ## Eric Lin

 ### 5/20/24